Updated in November 2017…

 Lots has changed in our lives since I updated this profile last year.
 We sold our second FunFinder (before I was able to get its solar install documented here!) and purchased a new Leisure Travel Van Unity MB 25′ Class B. Wow!
 We are first class now.
 I promise to add information about the work I did on the factory solar install.
-As usual, the factory stuff wasn’t very good but I was able to augment what I had and make a system that works.
+As usual, the factory stuff needed tweaking but I was able to augment what I had and make a system that works very well.
 I’ve also been active in the Sprinter Forum – Unity page voicing my opinion about how solar should be done.
 One thing I’ve learned from that forum is there are lots of smart people out there and level of understanding of solar on RVs has changed dramatically.
 So has the technology!
 We are able to do very good installs now.

 This blog is dedicated to our experiences with solar electricity on the RVs we’ve owned and will own!